desmap/ale-sensible/README.md

 ## ALE SENSIBLE vs ALE
 **Experience a butter-smooth intuitive UI** out of the box, PlugInstall and code.
 Set sensible defaults for ALE _without_ reading bulky docs, a 44Kb README 😬 or tons of help files.
 The README you're reading now is mere 3Kb and you won't need more.
 Don't waste time with a linter's setup and docs. _It's. just. a. linter._ Move on, keep coding, create stuff, play Fortnite, get wasted but do not fix your linter.
 The linter should fix _your_ code.

-- **No more stuttery, jumpy gutter** shaking up your code, pumping the screen in and out
+- **No more stuttery, jumpy sign column/gutter** shaking up your code, pumping the screen in and out
 - **Easy quick-switching of buffers** without laggy linter engines bumping the gutter in your face two seconds after switching
 - **No nervous ALE blinking, warning and messing** in the current line while you (try to) code
 - **ALE SENSIBLE kicks in when it's the right time:** in Normal _always_ and in Insert _only_ after leaving Insert Mode